Royal British Legion: History

 Field Marshal The 1st Earl Haig (1861–1928), British commander at the Battle of the Somme and Passchendaele, was one of the founders of the Legion.
 Lord Haig served as the president of the British Legion until his death.

 According to Mark Garnett and Richard Weight, it was established and run by Britain's upper class, but gained a broad membership.
 They argue:

 A royal charter was granted in 1925, accompanied by invaluable patronage from royal circles.
 During the Second World War, it was active in civil defence, providing officers to the Home Guard.
-Its membership grew rapidly from veterans of the Second World War, reaching 3 million in 1950.
+Its membership grew rapidly from veterans of the Second World War, reaching three million in 1950.
 It declined to a half million elderly survivors by 2003.

+In 1997, the Royal British Legion rejected calls to include gay and lesbian veterans in its ceremonies, and called the advent of a Queer Remembrance Ceremony "offensive".
+In the 2000s, it reversed this policy.

 Functions

 Perhaps best known for the yearly Poppy Appeal and Remembrance services, the Legion is a campaigning organisation that promotes the welfare and interests of current and former members of the British Armed Forces.

 The Legion support nearly 36,000 War Disablement Pension cases for war veterans and make around 300,000 welfare and friendship visits every year.

 Legion campaigns include calls for more research into: Gulf War syndrome and compensation for its victims; upgrading of War Pensions; the extension of endowment mortgage compensation for British military personnel serving overseas; and better support for British military personnel resettling into civilian life.